Karol Nawrocki: Economics

 Nawrocki's program has been described as economically interventionist, economically nationalist, and economically left-wing.
-He pledged implement new policies that will combat "unfair competition" in the Polish economy.
+He pledged to implement new policies that will combat "unfair competition" in the Polish economy.
 Nawrocki describes himself as a strong supporter of armaments and social investment programmes.
 In a speech in which he accepted Law and Justice's endorsement for his candidacy, Nawrocki pledged to abolish all overtime labor tax and to focus on large economic investments; he strongly supports the Central Communication Port project, and praised the Central Industrial Region and Stocznia Gdynia schemes developed in the interwar Second Polish Republic.
 Nawrocki expressed his fascination with other large investments such as the Vistula Spit canal and Świnoujście LNG terminal, and wants to pursue similar undertakings.

 Nawrocki calls for "a welfare state with zero VAT on food".
 He promised to increase social spending, welfare benefits and pensions; he also supports welfare programmes and opposes adopting the Euro as Poland's currency.
 He stresses the lack of transport in Poland and has pledged to develop rail infrastructure in underdeveloped regions of the country.
-Nawrocki proposes to enact an additional tax on the owners of three and more apartments, with an exemption for families with children.
+Nawrocki proposes to enact an additional tax on the owners of three or more apartments, with an exemption for families with children.
 His other proposals include abolishing tax on savings and increasing the annual indexation of pensions.
 He also expressed welfare chauvinist views - believing that Poles are "treated worse in their own country than immigrants", Nawrocki argues that social benefits in Poland should be for Poles only, and pensions for Ukrainian immigrants should be eliminated; additionally, Polish citizens should have a priority in healthcare, school and kindergarten queues.
+Nawrocki is also considered to align with "Trumpian tariffs and protectionism".